-This script is based on the Feynman Lectures, Sakurai's Modern Quantum Mechanics and Weinberg's Lectures on Quantum Mechanics.
+This script is based on Refs.
+[1-3].
 These books are great and students are encouraged to study them as a first priority.
-The purpose of the present notes, which do not contain original material, is to facilitate the author for his lecture presentations.
+The purpose of the present notes, which contain some personalized material, is to facilitate the author for his lecture presentations.
 Students are of course welcome to read the script if they find it useful.
 However, the script should not replace the study of the recommended and other literature.